 This is how bad it is.

-It's do you remember Johnny Carson?
+Do you remember Johnny Carson?

-He was the greatest late-night host ever.
+He was the greatest late night host ever.

 This is 30 years ago.